Huntk23/ResharperGlyphfriend/README.md

 Thanks to [Matt Ellis](https://github.com/citizenmatt) pointing me to documentation to extend the Resharper IntelliSense.
 (Probably more advice in the future)
 Thanks to [Rion Williams](https://github.com/Rionmonster) for the great idea and making the Visual Studio extension.

+Thanks to my current employer allowing me to make this extension on work time for testing as I do not have a personal copy of Resharper to work with at home.